Phantom Planet: Side projects and related work

+Original drummer Jason Schwartzman, a member of the Coppola family and now primarily an acclaimed actor, began his acting career while he was concurrently a member of the band, making his film debut the 1998 Wes Anderson film Rushmore, and left the band in 2003 to focus on his acting career but has since made some occasional musical contributions, including forming the project Coconut Records in 2007, which released two albums in 2007 and 2009 respectively.

-In September 2009, Alex Greenwald officially announced the tracks for his solo record.
+In September 2009, Greenwald officially announced the tracks for his solo record.
 He posted the track listing and a CD mockup to his Twitter account.
-The debut solo studio album by Alexander Greenwald, Yo, was released on May 5, 2014.
+The debut solo studio album by Greenwald, Yo, was released on May 5, 2014.

-Greenwald has co-produced and appeared on ex - Panic! at the Disco members, Ryan Ross and Jon Walker's new band, The Young Veins debut record, Take a Vacation!.
+Greenwald has co-produced and appeared on ex–Panic! at the Disco members, Ryan Ross and Jon Walker's new band, The Young Veins debut album, Take a Vacation!.
 He has also produced a few tracks on the band The Like's new album.
 More recently, Greenwald recorded with Mark Ronson & the Business Intl, playing guitar, keyboards, and singing on the album.

-Alex Greenwald was a part of the group Phases.
+Greenwald was a part of the group Phases.
 He is also helping fellow band member Darren Robinson in his side project Twin Terrors.

-Sam Farrar joined a band called Operation Aloha with members of Gomez, Maroon 5.
+Farrar joined a band called Operation Aloha with members of Gomez, Maroon 5.
 Operation Aloha's self-titled, fourth full-length album was released on May 12, 2009.
 It was recorded over a period of 30 days in Maui, Hawaii.

-Since 2012, Farrar is touring with Maroon 5 - as an additional band member - on guitars, occasionally on the bass guitar, percussion, backing vocals, turntables and providing samples and other special effects (using the MPC).
+Since 2012, Farrar is touring with Maroon 5 – as an additional band member – on guitars, occasionally on the bass guitar, percussion, backing vocals, turntables and providing samples and other special effects (using the MPC).
 He co-wrote and co-produced a few of the band's songs on almost all of their studio albums and also remixed one of their songs, which is called "Woman", on Call and Response: The Remix Album, released in 2008.
-On August 31, 2012 - during a show in Argentina on the Overexposed World Tour - Farrar filled-in for Mickey Madden on the bass guitar for the very first time.
+On August 31, 2012 – during a show in Argentina on the Overexposed World Tour – Farrar filled-in for Mickey Madden on the bass guitar for the very first time.
 He subsequently filled-in for Madden on the next few shows of the tour.
 In 2016, he has become an official member.

-Darren Robinson went on tour with the band Miniature Tigers in January, February and March 2009.
+Robinson went on tour with the band Miniature Tigers in January, February and March 2009.
 He toured as member of singer/songwriter John Graney's Southern California surf band The Californian, in the summer of 2009.
-The band then included John Graney (vocals), himself (guitar and vocals), Jonathan Price (guitar Keys and vocals), Wendy Wang (bass and vocals), Mike Hopkins (drums).
+The band then included John Graney (vocals), himself (guitar and vocals), Jonathan Price (guitar, keys, and vocals), Wendy Wang (bass and vocals), Mike Hopkins (drums).